-Such a simple idea: get out your favorite paper punches and make your own confetti.
-Or, I’d love to punch a bunch with my daughter and then use them to create collages together.
+This is such a simple yet brilliant idea: get out your favorite paper punches and make your own confetti!
+I’d love to punch a batch with my daughter and use them to create collages together.
+Via Grow Creative.

 Here’s another simple but innovative twist on leaf art: These images remind me of finding animals in the clouds.
-Everything resembles something else if you look hard enough.
+Everything resembles something else if you look hard enough!
+Via kokokoKIDS.

 Wax-Dipped Hanging Leaves

-Martha does it again.
-This is such a perfect way to display the zillion leaves your kids find and have to keep “forever.”
-Just press them and display!
+Martha does it again!
+This is such a perfect way to display the countless leaves your kids find and have to keep “forever.”
+Simply press them and display!
+Via Martha Stewart.